 With a coastline length of 307 km, Cape Town has a diverse list of options to choose from, when it comes to sea kayaking.
 If you’re looking to spend a relaxing afternoon in the sun, sea kayaking is among the best things to do in Cape Town.
 Getting back to where you can go to sea kayaking in Cape Town:

-- Penguin viewing and sea kayaking in Simon’s Town: The most unique part about this activity is that you can spot penguins on the beach!
+- Penguin viewing and sea kayaking in Simon’s Town: The unique part about this activity is that you can spot penguins on the beach!
 Simon’s Town is a 45-minute drive from the city center of Cape Town via the M3 Highway and very easy to access.
-You will also see cormorants, terns, gulls, and marvelous oystercatchers.
+You will also see cormorants, terns, gulls, and marvellous oystercatchers.
 Fish swimming under your kayak.
 Seals will often gambol around the kayaks and no, you won’t see any sharks.
-The most attractive bit is that this activity will cost you only 20 ZAR!
+The most attractive part is that this activity will cost you only 20 ZAR!

 - Sea kayaking in Hout Bay: Hout Bay is a seaside town in the Western Cape of South Africa and is only 25 minutes from the city center of Cape Town, via the M63.
 What can you expect to see?
 With stunning views of Chapman’s Peak and a visit to the seal sanctuary, be sure to keep an eye out for penguins, dolphins, whales, and sunfish!
 The activity once again is pretty cheap at 356 ZAR…especially for what you get in return!

-- Sea Kayaking to Table Bay: A short 20-minute drive from the city center of Cape Town, near the V&A waterfront, is where you set off in your kayaks towards Table Bay.
+- Sea Kayaking in Table Bay: A short 20-minute drive from the city center of Cape Town, near the V&A waterfront, is where you set off in your kayaks towards Table Bay.
 A 5 km sea kayaking excursion that lasts a total of around 2 hours will give you unforgettable views of Signal Hill, Table Mountain, and the 12 Apostles.
 Additionally, the green-point lighthouse and stunning views of the Lion’s head give you a unique perspective of life on the sea.
 All of this can be achieved for a unique price of 445 ZAR!